 Your ability to speak fluently is not an inborn quality that some have and some don’t.
 It also doesn’t have correlation with your intelligence.
 Anyone can master it by putting in the hours and constantly seeking improvements.
 (See point # 3 on putting in the hours over a long period.)

-2. It’s not too late to become fluent
+2. It’s not too late

 If you think you’ve missed the bus because you didn’t master the language in school or college, you’re on the wrong track.
 Adults learn languages, including English, better than children.
 Period.